 🧑🔧Is a Water Softener Plumbing Loop Necessary?

-A dedicated plumbing loop ensures all the water traveling through your incoming water supply line is soft water so that your indoor appliances don’t wear or tear due to hard water usage.
+A dedicated plumbing loop ensures the water traveling through your incoming water supply line is soft water so that your indoor appliances don’t wear or tear due to hard water usage.

-While installing a water softener without a loop at the main water line is possible, it can be expensive (on average, $400-$900).
 It can overwork the softener as it has to deliver soft water even for outdoor faucets that don’t require softening (like watering plants).

 Here are some benefits of having a water softener loop: